RicoJia/ricojia.github.io/_posts/2022/2022-03-26-deep-learning-transformer1-positional-encoding-and-masking.markdown

 - the time encoding value is **smaller than the embedding space**.
 Otherwise, the encoding could distort the semantic embeddings. `sine` and `cosine` are great since they are only within `[-1, 1]`.
 - each input has a unique encoding
 - time encoding dimension should be the same as the input dimension

+Additionally,

+- When reduced embedding to 2 dimensions, semantically closer words are closer on the chart.
+- In transformer, positional encoding is added to the word embedding

 We arrange the input sequence into an `nxd` vector